utchi-kanna/automationController/README.md

-# 🧩 Freshdesk Automation Rules Viewer – Marketplace App
+# 🧩 Freshdesk Automation Rules Controller – Marketplace App

 This is a full-page Freshdesk Marketplace app that lists all automation rules in your Freshdesk account.
 It provides a paginated, searchable table using Crayons UI components and the Freshdesk API.